NabilHmz/ab_testing_improving_ux/README.md

-# A/B Testing: Improving UX Experience
+# A/B Testing: Improving UX

 In an A/B test, we compare the performance of two or more versions of a site.
 When designing the experiment, several questions can emerge.